pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 We don't know which functions are stored in which pointer, but it cannot be coincidence, that our `AEffect` struct has exactly 6 function pointers (`dispatcher`, `getParameter`, `setParameter`, `process`, `processReplacing`, `processDoubleReplacing`).
-We are also a bit lucky, because we dont really know whether each function ptr must actually be filled with a valid function (it might be allowed to set them to `0x0`).
+We are also a bit lucky, because we don't really know whether each function ptr must actually be filled with a valid function (it might be allowed to set them to `0x0`).
 The `Protoverb` plugin seems to implement all of them!